Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 Mad & Hundred: Amazing principles to live by!
 We did a good job hiring you!

-Mad & Hundred: Let us use Fizzure cloud services provided by Picosoft and ask them for discounts since we are rivalling their chief competitor Yangtze Cobweb!
+Mad & Hundred: Let us use Fizzure cloud services provided by Nanosoft and ask them for discounts since we are rivalling their chief competitor Yangtze Cobweb!

 Everyone else: Brilliant idea!